auth0/Auth0.Android/README.md

 ```

 #### Use Code grant with PKCE
-> Before you can use `Code Grant` in Android, make sure to go to your [client's section](https://manage.auth0.com/#/applications) in dashboard and check in the Settings that `Client Type` is `Native`.
+> Before you can use `Code Grant` in Android, make sure to go to your [client's section](https://manage.auth0.com/#/clients) in dashboard and check in the Settings that the `Client Type` is set to `Native`.

 ```java